Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Yes, iridium jewelry is hypoallergenic if the jewelry is made from pure iridium and if you’re not one of the rare people allergic to this precious metal.

-However, iridium is almost never used for creating pure iridium jewelry.
-Instead, it’s alloyed with platinum to create Platinum Iridium, an alloy that has boosted hardness, strength, and durability compared to pure platinum while retaining the luster and simple elegance of platinum.
+However, iridium is almost never used for creating pure iridium jewelry (only 248 000 ounces of iridium is mined in a calendar year).
+Instead, it’s alloyed with platinum to create Platinum Iridium, a platinum alloy that has boosted hardness, strength, and durability compared to pure platinum while retaining the luster and simple elegance of platinum.

 You’ll be allergic to Platinum Iridium if you’re allergic to iridium, as 10% within the alloy is more than enough to cause problems.